 For more professional introduction emails, add your contact information, LinkedIn link, and job title at the end of the email.

-Here’s a template you can use to do that:
+Here’s a template you can use to create a comprehensive email signature:

 [Email sign-off],